 Bamboo shoots are in season in spring between March through May.
 Keep an eye out when you visit Japanese or Asian grocery stores, you might be lucky to score some fresh bamboo shoots to make delicious Tosani.
 They can be hard to find when they are not in season or if they are not a common ingredient at where you are.

 Most of the Japanese and Asian grocery stores sell pre-boiled and vacuumed packed bamboo shoots like the picture shown below.
 Do not use the canned variety to make Tosani.

 The bamboo shoots are already boiled, so you can quickly heat up and enjoy right away.

 When you use only half of the shoots (as in this recipe), you can save the leftover in an airtight container.
-Make sure to soak the bamboo shoots in cold water all the time and change the water every day to keep it fresh until you are ready to use.
+Make sure to soak the bamboo shoots in cold water all the time and change the water every day to keep it fresh until you are ready to use it.
 They can last up to two weeks when they are properly refrigerated.

 You can rinse off the gritty white substance in the bamboo shoot, but they are edible.
 If they don’t bother you, there’s no need to rinse it off.

 What to Do with Leftover Bamboo Shoots?

-The mild flavor and tender-crisp texture of bamboo shoots make it an excellent addition to bulk out your stir-fries, mixed rice, soups, salads or as a delicious topping to your noodle dishes.
-Aside from adding dimension to various dishes, bamboo shoots are also high in nutrients and low in calorie.
+The mild flavor and tender-crisp texture of bamboo shoots make it an excellent addition to bulk out your stir-fries, mixed rice, soups, salads, or as a delicious topping to your noodle dishes.
+Aside from adding dimension to various dishes, bamboo shoots are also high in nutrients and low in calories.
 Here are some recipes you can make with the leftover bamboo shoots.